KuroLabs/Airshare/docs/source/index.rst

 -----------------

-Airshare is a Python-based CLI tool and module that lets you transfer data between two machines in a local network, P2P, using Multicast DNS.
+Airshare is a Python-based CLI tool and module that lets you transfer data between two machines in a local network, P2P, using Multicast-DNS.
 It also opens an HTTP gateway for other non-CLI external interfaces.
 It works completely offline!
 Built with aiohttp and zeroconf.